Noxafil (Posaconazole)

 Medical Conditions to Discuss

-Tell your doctor if you have kidney problems, liver problems, heart problems, or issues with potassium, magnesium, or calcium levels in your blood.
-Also mention allergies to other antifungal medicines like itraconazole, fluconazole, voriconazole, or ketoconazole.
+Inform your doctor if you have kidney, liver, or heart problems, or issues with potassium, magnesium, or calcium levels.

 Pregnancy and Breastfeeding